vhaudiquet/ubuntu-project-docs/docs/contributors/contribute-docs.md

   the processes involved, and concepts contributors need to understand

-* **Contributors**: Guides and instructions for submitting or requesting changes, fixes and new packages
+* **Contributors**: Guides and instructions for submitting or requesting changes, fixes, and new packages

 For maintainers, we have:

-* **Maintainers**: Guides for those with elevated permissions who review and approve changes, new packages, and maintaining the health of the Package Archive.
+* **Maintainers**: Guides for those with elevated permissions who review and approve changes, new packages, and maintain the health of the Package Archive.

-* **Who makes Ubuntu**: Information about all the people, roles and groups involved in making Ubuntu, as well as their collective responsibilities and how to join each of the roles.
+* **Who makes Ubuntu**: Information about all the people, roles, and groups involved in making Ubuntu, as well as their collective responsibilities, and how to join each of the roles.

 ## Build the documentation locally